50mm lenses are commonly used in street photography, and this focal length may resonate with you.

 If you’re thinking about using a 50mm lens and you haven’t bought one yet, the only thing I can really recommend is to try out a 50mm along with 35mm and 28mm lenses before committing to buying.

-It’s really not important what I or anyone else think about using a particular lens; what’s important is that you find a lens or lenses that you feel comfortable using.
+It’s really not important what I or anyone else think about using a particular lens for street photography; what’s important is that you find a lens or lenses that you feel comfortable using.
 It’s going to be you using the lens; not anyone else.